manolosavi/xFonts/xFonts/Help.md

 **_Welcome to $(PRODUCT_NAME)_**

-If you've used fonts on macOS, you'll be familiar with Font Book and other tools that let you manage your typeface collection.
+If you’ve used fonts on macOS, you’ll be familiar with Font Book and other tools that let you manage your typeface collection.
 In a similar vein, $(PRODUCT_NAME) is an app that lets you manage your fonts on iOS.
 You can import your favorite fonts from iCloud Drive or Dropbox, preview the fonts and their metadata, then create an installer for the Settings app.
 After installation, your fonts can be used by any application.

 The process on iOS is more complicated than putting font files in folder, so if you get stuck, come back to this page for help.

 **_Overview_**

 The overall approach is to copy font files from either iCloud Drive or Dropbox onto your device using the **Import** button.
 Once they’re stored locally, you’ll use **Install** to create a mobile device configuration profile.
-Since you don't have direct access to the folder where fonts are stored, the _Settings_ app uses the configuration profile to add fonts in a way that makes them available to all apps.
+Since you don’t have direct access to the folder where fonts are stored, the _Settings_ app uses the configuration profile to add fonts in a way that makes them available to all apps.

 The fonts you add to $(PRODUCT_NAME) can also be previewed by tapping on the name.
 When you add a new font to the list, it will be highlighted and you will be prompted to create a new installer: the new faces won’t be available to the system until they are registered with _Settings_.